ISSA Nutritionist Study Guide

 - Know the differences between the various cell types in the body.

-- Be able to discuss the aspects of the human digestive system and their functions.
+- Be able to discuss the aspects of the human digestive system and its functions.

 Introduction